cosmopetrich/thirdparty-release-action/README.md

 The artifact will be named according to the format `{package}-{release}.zip` where:

 - `{package}` is the name provided to the `package-name` input.
+   It may be overridden using the `output-package-name` input.
 - `{release}` is the release **without** the prefix, i.e. `{upstream-version}[-{revision}]`.

 If `package-name` was provided with some specific casing then it will be preserved in the artifact name.